Buying an RV is a big deal. Don’t let anyone tell you it is not!

 The second salesman you’ll face after you’ve spent all day getting tired by emotional highs and lows is the finance and warranty sales guy.

-If you’re financing through a dealer’s banks or credit unions, you may face a wall of confusing offers besides the financing itself that appear to be inextricably linked.
+If you’re financing through a dealer’s banks or credit unions, you may face a wall of confusing offers besides the financing itself that appears to be inextricably linked.

 It sounded really good when we got it but we couldn’t tell you today anything about it, what it covers, or how long it lasts.

 If you don’t understand clearly what is being sold to you, why you need it, will you really take advantage of any of the offers, just say no, and if you have to walk away from the whole deal… DON’T BUY!

 So…did we miss anything?

 Of course.
-There is no way we can cover everything out there, but this should give you a good idea on what things to look out for when buying an RV.
+There is no way we can cover everything out there, but this should give you a good idea of what things to look out for when buying an RV.